Animal welfare and rights in Canada: Animal testing

-Testing cosmetics on animals is legal in Canada.
-However, in December 2015 a bill to ban testing cosmetics on animals as well as the sale of cosmetics tested on animals was introduced to the Canadian Senate.
+Testing cosmetics on animals was legal in Canada until 2023.
+In December 2015 a bill to ban testing cosmetics on animals as well as the sale of cosmetics tested on animals was introduced to the Canadian Senate.
+In 2023, cosmetic testing was banned.

 Animals used for clothing

 In 2014, over 3 million animals were raised on 230 mink and 50 fox fur farms.
 No federal laws regulate fur farms specifically, and only Newfoundland and Labrador have enacted the National Farm Animal Care Council's codes of practice for mink and fox farming.

 A particularly controversial animal issue in Canada is seal hunting, in which seals are killed for their fur and meat.
 The seals are killed by being clubbed or shot; however, evidence shows that many must be clubbed many times before death, are impaled with hooks and dragged while still conscious, and are hooked, knifed open, and skinned without being checked for consciousness.
 In 2015 the Canadian government authorized the killing of up to 468,000 seals.